apache/www-site/content/dev/pmc.md

 ### How to perform a PMC roll call  {#roll-call}

-The Board may asks for a roll call from projects that fail to report regularly, have very little visible activity on their mailing lists or have not made expected software releases for a long time, or do not seem to be responsive to security issues.
+The Board may ask for a roll call from projects that fail to report regularly, have very little visible activity on their mailing lists or have not made expected software releases for a long time, or do not seem to be responsive to security issues.